BrianHenryIE/bh-wp-autologin-urls/README.md

 Additionally, authentication via Autologin URLs is disabled for 24 hours for users whose accounts have had five failed login attempts through an autologin URL and for IPs which have attempted and failed five times.

 **Warning:** *If you use any plugin to save copies of outgoing mail, those saved emails will contain autologin URLs.*

+**Warning:** *If a user forwards the email to their friend, the autologin links may still work.* The autologin codes only expire if used to log the user in, i.e. if the user is already logged in, the code is never used/validated/expired, so continues to work until its expiry time.
+This behaviour was a performance choice (but could be revisited via AJAX and not affect page load time).

 ### Performant